ChiaraCati/FlooData/README.md

 #### [OpenCoesione](https://opencoesione.gov.it/it/)
- *D7* and *D8* representing a part of the projects OpenCOesione is keep ing track of.
-Everyone can download them in .csv and .xls format.<br>
+ *D7* and *D8* representing a part of the projects OpenCoesione is keeping track of.
+Everyone can download them in .csv and .xls format.

-*Format* of downloaded data is .csv<br>
+*Format* of downloaded data is .csv

 *Provenance*: https://opencoesione.gov.it/it/